Waco, Texas: 20th century

 An African American man named Sank Majors was hanged from the Washington Avenue Bridge by a white mob in 1905.
 Another man, Jim Lawyer, was attacked with a whip because he objected to the lynching.
 In both cases the mob was assisted by Texas Rangers.

-In 1916, a Black teenager named Jesse Washington was tortured, mutilated, and burned to death in the town square by a mob that seized him from the courthouse, where he had been convicted of murdering a white woman, to which he confessed.
+In 1916, a Black teenager named Jesse Washington was tortured, mutilated, and burned to death in the town square by a mob that seized him from the courthouse, where he had been convicted of murdering his employer Lucy Fryer, to which he confessed.
 About 15,000 spectators, mostly citizens of Waco, were present.
 The commonly named Waco Horror drew international condemnation and became the cause célèbre of the nascent NAACP's anti-lynching campaign.
 In 2006, the Waco City Council officially condemned the lynching, which took place without opposition from local political or judicial leaders; the mayor and chief of police were spectators.
-On the centenary of the Lynching, May 15, 2016, the mayor apologized in a ceremony to some of Washington's descendants.
+On the centenary of the lynching, May 15, 2016, the mayor apologized in a ceremony to some of Washington's descendants.
 A historical marker is being erected.

 In the 1920s, despite the popularity of the Ku Klux Klan and high numbers of lynchings throughout Texas, Waco's authorities attempted to respond to the NAACP's campaign and institute more protections for African Americans or others threatened with mob violence and lynching.
 On May 26, 1922, Jesse Thomas was shot, his body dragged down Franklin street by a crowd some 6,000 strong and the corpse then burned in the public square behind city hall.
 In 1923, Waco's sheriff Leslie Stegall protected Roy Mitchell, an African American coerced into confessing to multiple murders, from mob lynching.
 Mitchell was the last Texan to be publicly executed in Texas, and also the last to be hanged before the introduction of the electric chair.
 In the same year, the Texas Legislature created the Tenth Civil Court of Appeals and placed it in Waco; it is now known as the 10th Court of Appeals.

 In 1937, Grover C. Thomsen and R. H. Roark created a soft-drink called "Sun Tang Red Cream Soda".
 This would become known as the soft drink Big Red.